itsibitzi/itsibitzi.github.io/content/posts/automerge-initial-impressions.md

 the difference between a `Patch` and a `Change` before randomly finding the (binary format specification)[https://automerge.org/automerge-binary-format-spec/] which helped me understand some of the lingo.

-In the end to get a full understanding I went to the Automerge community discord where pvh helpfully explained:
+In the end to get a full understanding I went to the Automerge community discord where the maintainer `pvh` helpfully explained:

 > You could think of a "change" as a "transaction", whereas a patch moves a materialized state between two points.
 Imagine setting a value like
 > this: state 0:  "foo", state 1: "bar", state 2: "foo".
 This is two changes, but a diff between state 0 and state 2 would be empty.

 A great clarification!

 After a few hours of toing and froing I eventually landed on the `Document` type based on the `automerge::AutoCommit` type.
 I then wrapped this in a very basic `LineEditor` type and a `ratatui` interface.

+Wworking with `AutoCommit` came down to a few basic flows: creating a new document, loading an existing document, updating the local working copy and pushing/pulling changes to my sync manager.

+For a new document:
+- Create feed with random ID
+- Create `AutoCommit` document
+- Add hard-coded top level text prop.
+- Save document into feed as bytes using `AutoCommit::save(&self)`
+- Update the document diff cursor using `AutoCommit::update_diff_cursor(&mut self)`
+- Go to event loop

+Note that the document diff cursor is different to what I will refer to as the character cursor.
+The diff cursor is a cursor over the changes in our Automerge document.
+The character or UI cursor is the position we insert new characters and render in our UI.

+When loading an existing document:
+- Fetch all the events for the provided `feed_id`
+- Get the `AutomergeDoc` event (should be the first one)
+- Load it with `AutoCommit::load(&bytes)`
+- Get any events and merge them in with `AutoCommit::apply_changes(&self, &changes)`
+- Do bookkeeping for UI cursor and rendered text so that we can show it in our TUI
+- Go to event loop

+Inside the event loop we detect key strokes then apply the appropriate function to `splice_text`, update our UI cursor to the right character offset (*not* byte offset, remember Rust strings are UTF-8) and render out a new `String` for our TUI to display.

+Periodically the sync manager will need to get all the modifications to the document since the last iteration.
+To do this we do the following:
+- Get the current diff cursor.
+- Get all the changes since the cursor was last updated with `AutoCommit::get_changes(&cursor)`
+- Put these in our outbound queue, encoded as bytes using `Change::raw_bytes(&self)`
+- Update the diff cursor so we don't resend events that are already sent.

+Additionally, the sync manager pull changes down from other clients like so:
+- Pull all events from the document's feed since the last update
+- Filter to `AutomergeChange` events
+- Apply changes with `AutoCommit::apply_changes(&self, &changes)`
+- Update the rendered version of our document

+## All done!

 Here's a video of it all working against a local server.